 Situations Where a DMS Will Work Best

-- When you have servers with large file inventories, using a DMS will be faster since it doesn’t rely on an internet connection.
+- With servers with large file inventories, a DMS will be faster because it doesn’t rely on an internet connection.

-- A DMS is more customizable, making it ideal for when you need additional tools like file redaction and tiered access controls.
+- A DMS is more customizable.
+This makes it ideal for when you need additional tools like file redaction and tiered access controls.

 - DMS systems are easier to integrate with already-existing company software systems like patient portals in healthcare.